oracle-livelabs/goldengate/atp-streaming/create/create.md

     ![GoldenGate Overview page](https://oracle-livelabs.github.io/goldengate/ggs-common/create/images/01-02-ggs-overview.png " ")

 3. You may need to select a compartment.
-Under List Scope, from the Compartment dropdown, expand the root compartment, and then select the compartment associated with your username.
-For example, if your LiveLab username is LL1234-user, expand root, and then select the compartment **LL1234-COMPARTMENT**.
+Under List Scope, from the Compartment dropdown, expand the root compartment, and then select a compartment.

 4. On the Deployments page, click **Create Deployment**.